Sigta678/Social-SSL/utils/dataset_convertor/README.md

 ### Run Script

 - Put the two files <em>create_dataset_homo_leave1out_scale_perm.py</em> and <em>parse_utils_homo_leave1out_scale_perm.py</em> in the same directory, and modify the <strong>dataset_dir</strong> variable in <em>create_dataset_homo_leave1out_scale_perm.py</em> to the path of the folder <strong>X</strong>.
-- Enter <code>$python create_dataset_homo_leave1out_scale_perm.py</code> in the command line to execute the script and complete the conversion of the raw dataset to our .npz format dataset.
+- Type <code>$python create_dataset_homo_leave1out_scale_perm.py</code> in the command line to execute the script and complete the conversion of the raw dataset to our .npz format dataset.